 The contents of this publication are intended to familiarize you and your children with aspects of our school program.
 We hope that you find it useful and informative.
-If you have suggestions for further revision or any questions, please feel free to contact us at 665-6624 or via email.
+If you have suggestions for further revision or any questions, please feel free to contact us at 665-6624.